Flooding caused by Storm Boris, which has wreaked havoc and killed at least 21 people in Central Europe, has stranded over 100 passengers.

 For passengers aboard MS Thurgau Prestige, what was meant to be on an idyllic voyage, has turned into an unexpected adventure.
 Heavy rains from Storm Boris have stranded the Swiss river cruise ship in Vienna, leaving 102 passengers and 40 crew members confined to the vessel, awaiting further instructions.

-The situation is critical across several regions of Central Europe, with Austria, the Czech Republic and Poland the worst affected by river flooding.
+Debris from the gushing waterways have already collapsed bridges and caused damage throughout historic towns in central Europe, with Austria, the Czech Republic and Poland the worst affected by river flooding.
 Water continues to rise on the Hungarian stretch of the Danube.

 The Thurgau Prestige embarked on its scheduled eight-day journey between Linz, Austria, and Budapest, Hungary, on Friday, 13 September 2024.
 As one of the highlights of many travellers’ European itineraries, the Danube cruise promised scenic stops, historic cities, and a taste of both Austrian and Hungarian culture.